DeBortoliWines/wetty/docs/downloading-files.md

 auto print" and "exit auto print" respectively - https://vt100.net/docs/tp83/appendixc.html).

+To enable this functionality you'll need to fire up the wetty node server with the `--enablefiledownload` argument.

 An example of a helper script that prints the terminal escape characters and base64s stdin: